rlugojr/linkurious-enterprise-manual/first-visualization/create.md

 ## Create a new visualization

-We can start to explore the data ... have a rapid look at a node and its relations through the Quick Search bar
+We can start to explore the data and have a rapid look at a node and its relations through the Quick Search bar.
+Several results matching the database are proposed.

 ![](Quick Search.png)

-An alternative is to create a new visualization to explore more deeply a node or an edge, we click on ```New visualization```
+An alternative is to create a new visualization,  we click on ```New visualization```

 ![](New visualization.png)